svalabs/cypress-keycloak-commands/README.md

 ### Login commands for E2E Tests

+#### Cypress best practices

+Cypress states in [it's docs](https://docs.cypress.io/guides/references/best-practices#Using-after-or-afterEach-hooks): "State reset should go before each test".
+We strongly agree with this best practice.
+Unfortunately or luckily, Keycloak 18 has better support for logout based on the OpenID Connect RP-Initiated Logout specification, [see here](https://www.keycloak.org/2022/04/keycloak-1800-released#_openid_connect_logout), therefore we need to provide the `id_token_hint` when logging out.
+Hence, `cy.kcLogout()` depends on the token provided by `cy.kcLogin()` and it might be necessary to work with `beforeEach()` and `afterEach()` blocks.

-For logging in with Keycloak there are two possibilities
+For logging in with Keycloak there are two possibilities:

 #### Using Variables